panva/oauth4webapi/docs/functions/DPoP.md

 ▸ **DPoP**(`client`, `keyPair`, `options?`): [`DPoPHandle`](../interfaces/DPoPHandle.md)

-Returns a wrapper / handle around a [CryptoKeyPair](../interfaces/CryptoKeyPair.md) that is used for negotiating and proving proof-of-possession to sender-constrain OAuth 2.0 tokens via DPoP at the Authorization Server and Resource Server.
+Creates a DPoP handle that signs sender-constraining proofs with a [CryptoKeyPair](../interfaces/CryptoKeyPair.md) and tracks server-issued nonces.

 This wrapper / handle also keeps track of server-issued nonces, allowing requests to be retried with a fresh nonce when the server indicates the need to use one. [isDPoPNonceError](isDPoPNonceError.md) can be